Our Board of Management

 Board Members

-Our current Board Members are Adam Turner (Chair), Christopher Boyle, Craig Morton, Darren Lewis, Julie Riley, Martin Joyce, Simon Davies, Natalie Cryans, and Victoria Bluck (Vice Chair).
+Our current Board Members are Victoria Bluck (Chair), Christopher Boyle (Vice Chair), Julie Riley, Adam Turner, Martin Joyce, Simon Davies, Natalie Cryans, Jack Rillie and Gary Hay.

 Board Members support the Association’s aims and objectives, and each individual brings a particular skill.
 A large proportion of the Board will either be Association tenants or residents of West Lothian who support the Association’s aims and objectives.
 View our Board meeting minutes.